collorg/ngbrx-paginator/README.md

     NgbrxPaginatorModule.forFeature({
       paginators: [ // you can have as many paginators as you need per module {
+          // Mandatory
           key: 'Departement/Pagination', // must be unique for the app
           allDataSelector: fromDepartement.selectAll, // ngrx selector returning all the data set

+          // Optional
-          filters: { // Optional.
-You can provide more than one filter by paginator.
+          filters: { // You can provide more than one filter by paginator.
             'Nom': { filter: fromDepartement.byName },
             'Code': { filter: fromDepartement.byCode },
+            'Régions/COM': {
+              filter: fromDepartement.byRegion,
-            'Régions/COM': { filter: fromDepartement.byRegion, values: fromDepartement.selectRegions }
+              values: fromDepartement.selectRegions // Optional: provide select values }
           },
-          pageSizeOptions: [10, 20, 30] // Optional.
-Defaults to [5, 10, 25, 100]
+          pageSizeOptions: [10, 20, 30] // Defaults to [5, 10, 25, 100]
         }
       ]
     }),